matsixx/CloudSix/README.md

 This is a total replacement of Tarkov's built in clouds.

-**NOTE: If you are running SPT-VR you do not need this mod, it is built into SPT-VR.**

 After over analyzing my clouds in VR, I went to test something on flatscreen and it kinda hit me how low res the clouds looked.
 So, I just added the clouds on flatscreen and it looks pretty good on there also.
 This is still a work in progress, not much configuration for now because of the sky changing frame by frame.
 Shouldn't be hard to add at some point though.

 Since this is a work in progress still, keep in mind, there will probably be some mix of weather condition and time of day that doesn't look right.
 There's a lot of manual timing done and color adjustments so it's hard to account for everything.